 If your home has a high amount of lead in its water due to your plumbing, you can flush stagnant water from pipes to reduce lead exposure.

 To flush water, let your cold water tap run for 1 to 5 minutes or until the water turns colder.
-You should do this before drinking or cooking first thing in the morning or any other time the plumbing system has not been used for several hours.
+You should do this before drinking or cooking first thing in the morning.
+Repeat this process any other time the plumbing system has not been used for several hours.

 Always use cold tap water for drinking or cooking since hot water can increase the leaching of lead. *Note: Boiling water will not remove lead and may actually increase lead concentrations in water.

-You can also fix the problem by removing or replacing any sources of lead, such as fixtures in your building or lead service lines to the water supply.
+You can fix the problem by removing or replacing any sources of lead.
+These include fixtures in your building or lead service lines to the water supply.
 Contact your local government to find out if any programs exist in your community to replace service lines.